raspberrypilearning/world-builder/en/step_2.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-Add an introductory sentence.
-What will learners achieve by the end of this step?
+What will your world be like?
+The material you choose for the ground will set the scene and you will choose or create a player character.

 </div>
 <div>
 Image, gif or video showing what they will achieve by the end of the step. ![](images/image.png){:width="300px"}